 Booking Terms and Conditions

 As of 1st June 2020, the Government Guidelines for England allows spending time outdoors, in groups of up to six people from different households, following social distancing guidelines.
 This means AFS Mountaineering can now start to offer courses and guided trips for groups up to 5 people.
 This can include groups of family and friends and mixed household groups meeting on an open course.
-The legislation in Scotland and Wales is different and as such, I shall not be operating there until August at the earliest (to be confirmed).
+This number is different between the 4 nations and liable to change.

-To ensure the safety of all group members on my courses, I will be adhering to the latest Government Guidelines and the Guidelines laid out by the British Mountaineering Council and the Mountaineering Associations.
+To ensure the safety of all group members on my courses, I will be adhering to the latest Government and devolved government Guidelines and the Guidelines laid out by the British Mountaineering Council and the Mountaineering Associations.
 NNAS courses can run with a lower maximum number of 5 (Gold is unaffected).

 You will need to be able to agree to the following before attending:

 "Relating to COVID-19 - you must agree to inform us if, any time within 21 days of the event: